lsst-dm/dmtn-321/index.md

 We regard hero-mode as the aviation equivalent of a near-miss: the bad outcome did not occur, and barely anybody pays attention to it, but it's a warning sign that should not be ignored.

-In some cases, gaps in our process could only be mitigated due to DP1's very small volume (allowing numerous do-overs), which will not be the case for future releases.
+In some cases, gaps in our process could only be mitigated due to DP1's very small volume (a few percent of DP0.2), which allowed for numerous do-overs.
+This will not be the case for any future releases.
 Complacency on the basis of DP1's apparent success is dangerous and we ignore its lessons at our peril.

 ## Key Project-Level Recommendations